cryptomegabyte/ali-kayani-opensource/README.md

 # ali-kayani-opensource-python

 Hi, this is a repository of my `python` centric knowledge.
-It's a place where i create software, solve different challenges and keep abreast of all things devops.
+It's a place where i create software, solve different challenges and keep abreast of all things python.

 Feel free to use anything you see here in your own projects.